freemn-del/freemn-del.github.io/Q&A.md

 Ans: `Rule of Engagement`

-A bank stores and processes sensitive privacy information related to home loans.
-However, auditing has never been enabled on the system.
-What is the first step that the bank should take before enabling the audit feature?

-Ans: `PKI`

 Let's assume that you decided to use PKI to protect the email you will send.
 At what layer of the OSI model will this message be encrypted and decrypted?

 Ans: `Presentation layer`